 In general, compliance means that equipment conforms to the technical specifications in the standard.
 However, federal grantors may have additional requirements beyond the P25 standards and grant recipients must address other compliance considerations, depending on operational requirements.
 To maximize interoperability, grant recipients should verify that digital voice systems and equipment to be purchased with federal grant funds comply with the P25 Suite of Standards as specified in their program's grant guidance.
-This compliance preserves the value of federal investments in interoperable communications solutions for state, local, tribal, and territorial emergency responders.
+In addition, recipients should include specific performance expectations for the systems or equipment as P25 compliance alone does not guarantee agency needs will be met.
+Overall, this compliance preserves the value of federal investments in interoperable communications solutions for state, local, tribal, and territorial emergency responders.

-Why is purchasing P25 compliant equipment so important to the public safety community?
+04. Why is purchasing P25 compliant equipment so important to the public safety community?
 Purchasing P25 equipment ensures that digital LMR systems are compatible with other P25 systems from different manufacturers and thus will enable interoperable communications among emergency responders from various agencies, jurisdictions, and levels of government.
 P25 standards also enable manufacturers to compete on a more level playing field, providing agencies with a broader range of options when purchasing equipment.